Field-programmable gate array: Logic blocks

-The most common FPGA architecture consists of an array of logic blocks called configurable logic blocks (CLBs), or logic array blocks (LABs), depending on vendor, I/O pads, and routing channels.
+The most common FPGA architecture consists of an array of logic blocks called configurable logic blocks (CLBs) or logic array blocks (LABs) (depending on vendor), I/O pads, and routing channels.
 Generally, all the routing channels have the same width (number of signals).
 Multiple I/O pads may fit into the height of one row or the width of one column in the array.

 "An application circuit must be mapped into an FPGA with adequate resources.
 While the number of logic blocks and I/Os required is easily determined from the design, the number of routing channels needed may vary considerably even among designs with the same amount of logic.
 For example, a crossbar switch requires much more routing than a systolic array with the same gate count.
 Since unused routing channels increase the cost (and decrease the performance) of the FPGA without providing any benefit, FPGA manufacturers try to provide just enough channels so that most designs that will fit in terms of lookup tables (LUTs) and I/Os can be routed.
 This is determined by estimates such as those derived from Rent's rule or by experiments with existing designs."

-In general, a logic block consists of a few logical cells (called ALM, LE, slice etc.).
+In general, a logic block consists of a few logical cells.
 A typical cell consists of a 4-input LUT, a full adder (FA) and a D-type flip-flop.
-These might be split into two 3-input LUTs.
+The LUT might be split into two 3-input LUTs.
 In normal mode those are combined into a 4-input LUT through the first multiplexer (mux).
 In arithmetic mode, their outputs are fed to the adder.
 The selection of mode is programmed into the second mux.
 The output can be either synchronous or asynchronous, depending on the programming of the third mux.
-In practice, entire or parts of the adder are stored as functions into the LUTs in order to save space.
+In practice, the entire adder or parts of it are stored as functions into the LUTs in order to save space.